 Citibank quietly changed my grace period on my July statement.
 The date of the statement was July 7 but the due date was July 27, reducing my grace period to 20 days.
 This deserves my attention because often my money needs to be withdrawn from ING Direct or Emigrant Direct (where it is earning interest) sometime before I transfer money from checking to the credit card.

 Updated February 22, 2012 and originally published September 8, 2005.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.